 Find the story

-Corporate videos should aim to serve the purpose of promoting your business or sharing knowledge.
+Corporate videos, whether live action or animated explainer videos, should serve the purpose of promoting your business or sharing knowledge.
 You may be looking to attract new customers or show off a new product.
 Even informational product videos require a story or structure.
 In it’s simplest form that may be:

 -Introducing the Product